Alpha Tower: Ownership

+In the early 1990s the building was owned by Ellerman Investments - in turn owned by the Barclay Brothers.

 Arena Central Developments sold the building to Catalyst's European Property Fund in 2008 for £42.5 million.
 Birmingham City Council left tenancy in 2010 leaving the building 77% void.
 Nationwide Building Society put the building into receivership in 2012 and put it on the market for £10.25 million in 2013.

-The building was bought for £14 million in February 2014 by Anglo Scandinavian Estates Group who are set to invest £9 million in a refurbishment of the building.
+The building was bought for £14million in February 2014 by Anglo Scandinavian Estates Group who were set to invest £9 million in a refurbishment of the building.
+In September 2023, The Business Desk reported that the refurbishment had been completed at the cost of £16.6 million.

 Occupancy

 Birmingham City Council took a large tenancy of the building until they vacated in 2010.

 In popular culture

 The tower featured in the Cliff Richard film Take Me High (1973) for both exterior and interior shots.